nicholasclark-artist/DCG/README.md

 - Coop mission for Altis, Takistan, Chernarus maps

 ### How Do I Use DCG?
-The latest version [Community Based Addons](https://forums.bistudio.com/topic/168277-cba-community-base-addons-arma-3/) is required on the server and client.
+The latest version of [Community Based Addons](https://forums.bistudio.com/topic/168277-cba-community-base-addons-arma-3/) is required on the server and client.

 **Server Setup**
 - Extract the DCG and CBA zip files to the server's Arma 3 folder